gabesmsft/FunctionAppWithStorageEndpointsARM/README.md

 The prereqs template does the following:
 - Creates a user-assigned managed identity.
-- Creates a custom role with the necessary permissions to perform operations on Function Apps and App Service Plans and assigns this role to the managed identity.
+- Creates a custom role with the necessary permissions to perform operations on Function Apps and assigns this role to the managed identity.
 By default, the role is created and assigned in the scope of the resource group.
 - If the isContributor parameter is set to false: creates a custom role with the necessary permissions to run the deployment script and assigns this role to the deployment principal.
 By default, the role is created and assigned in the scope of the resource group.
 - If the isContributor parameter is set to false: Assigns the deployment principal as a Managed Identity Operator to the managed identity.